cdapio/cdap/cdap-support-bundle/bin/collect_support_bundle.md

 If you want to get the logs for pipeline runs that failed, use the parameters **pipeline-name (-l)**, **run-id (-r)**, and **runtime-namespace (-t)**.

-Below is the command for adding the logs for the pipeline runs:
+Below is the command for collecting the logs for the pipeline runs:

 `python3 collect_support_bundle.py -n <kube-namespace> -u <username> -p <password> -l <pipeline-name> -r <run-id> -t <runtime-namespace>`